linuxgurugamer/EditorExtensionsRedux/GameData/EditorExtensionsRedux/README.md

 ## Changes in 3.3.12
-	Fixed issue where changing the Reroot setting in the settings window wasn't toggling the internal reroot flag Changed SelectRoot code from being a separate MonoBehaviour to being a part of the EditorExtensions class
+	Fixed issue where changing the Reroot setting in the settings window wasn't toggling the internal reroot flag Changed SelectRoot code from being a separate MonoBehaviour to being a part of the EditorExtensions class Updated buildRelease to use local GameData directory for release

 ## Changes in 3.3.11
 	Fixed positioning of menu in Editor (it was too low)